Health effects of tobacco: Cognitive function, AD and PD

 In many respects, nicotine acts on the nervous system in a similar way to caffeine.
 Some writings have stated that smoking can also increase mental concentration; one study documents a significantly better performance on the normed Advanced Raven Progressive Matrices test after smoking.

 Most smokers, when denied access to nicotine, exhibit withdrawal symptoms such as irritability, jitteriness, dry mouth, and rapid heart beat.
 The onset of these symptoms is very fast, nicotine's half-life being only two hours.
 The psychological dependence may linger for months or even many years.
 Unlike some recreational drugs, nicotine does not measurably alter a smoker's motor skills, judgement, or language abilities while under the influence of the drug.
-Tobacco withdrawal has been shown to cause clinically significant distress.
+Nicotine withdrawal has been shown to cause clinically significant distress.

 A very large percentage of schizophrenics smoke tobacco as a form of self-medication.
-The high rate of tobacco use by the mentally ill is a major factor in their decreased life expectancy, which is about 25 years shorter than the general population.
+The high rate of smoking tobacco by the mentally ill is a major factor in their decreased life expectancy, which is about 25 years shorter than the general population.
 Following the observation that smoking improves condition of people with schizophrenia, in particular working memory deficit, nicotine patches had been proposed as a way to treat schizophrenia.
 Some studies suggest that a link exists between smoking and mental illness, citing the high incidence of smoking amongst those with schizophrenia and the possibility that smoking may alleviate some of the symptoms of mental illness, but these have not been conclusive.
 In 2015, a meta-analysis found that smokers were at greater risk of developing psychotic illness.

 Recent studies have linked smoking to anxiety disorders, suggesting the correlation (and possibly mechanism) may be related to the broad class of anxiety disorders, and not limited to just depression.
 Current and ongoing research attempt to explore the addiction-anxiety relationship.
 Data from multiple studies suggest that anxiety disorders and depression play a role in cigarette smoking.
 A history of regular smoking was observed more frequently among individuals who had experienced a major depressive disorder at some time in their lives than among individuals who had never experienced major depression or among individuals with no psychiatric diagnosis.
 People with major depression are also much less likely to quit due to the increased risk of experiencing mild to severe states of depression, including a major depressive episode.
 Depressed smokers appear to experience more withdrawal symptoms on quitting, are less likely to be successful at quitting, and are more likely to relapse.